Assessment Tool First Aid Burn Degrees Recovery Prevention Blog Consultation

 COOL with running water

 Hold under cool (not ice cold) running water for 20 minutes.
-This is the single most effective first aid treatment.
 Do NOT use ice, butter, or toothpaste.

 3